sjcruz/sjcruz.github.io/content/authors/admin/_index.md

     summary:
 ---

 Welcome to my site!
-I completed my PhD in the [Birkenbach-Oremus Lab](https://birkenbach-oremus-lab.github.io/website/) at the University of Delaware and will be graduating in May 2025.
-<br><br>
-I will join the Department of Marine and Coastal Environmental Science at Texas A&M University at Galveston as an Assistant Professor of Environmental Economics in August 2025.
-<br><br>
-My research focuses on the intersection of natural resource and development economics, climate change, and fisheries management.
-I use econometric techniques and bioeconomic modeling to explore human-ocean interactions in the face of climate change.
+I am an environmental and resource economist studying how communities adapt to climate change through their interactions with natural resources.
+My work lies at the intersection of environmental, development, and fisheries economics, with a focus on the behavioral and policy dimensions of adaptation in resource-dependent settings.
+I use econometric and bioeconomic modeling approaches to examine how environmental variability and management policies shape economic decisions.